vasco-oliveiraa/Personal_CRM/README.md

 Sau aims to address the challenge of maintaining meaningful connections with friends and loved ones, even when life gets busy or physical distance separates us.
 It caters to a target audience primarily consisting of 25 to 35-year-olds who value strong and healthy relationships.
 The application particularly supports individuals living outside their home country, enabling them to keep close ties with their loved ones far away.

 ## Features
+- **Contact Manager:** The contact manager allows for efficient management and organization of contacts.
+A user can enter and maintain a contact’s information and edit it at any time.
+The information that can be stored includes a contact’s: name, partner’s name, birthday, occupation, interests, and details regarding the time at which the user met the contact (circumstance, year, city, and country).

+- **Interaction Manager:** The interaction manager allows a user to keep track of any interactions with their contacts, including meetings, calls, and emails.
+A user can input an interaction title, date, and any additional notes which can be provided as a text or speech input.
+Based on an interaction, a user is also able to set reminders for future interactions.
+This feature ensures that a user stays on top of their interactions and conducts timely follows ups.

 - **Conversation Starter:** Sau includes an innovative Conversation Starter feature.
 When the application detects a significant gap in interactions with a particular contact, longer than the desired frequency of interaction, it scans the contact's interests and analyses recent news articles.
 Based on this analysis, Sau generates a personalized message suggesting a conversation topic related to an interesting article, tailored to the contact's interests.

 ## Installation